MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-queryexpression-class.md

 ## Use SQL hints in a query

 The <xref:Microsoft.Xrm.Sdk.Query.QueryExpression> class contains a property named <xref:Microsoft.Xrm.Sdk.Query.QueryExpression.QueryHints>.
-By setting this property to a comma-separated list of the supported string values shown below, you can provide a hint for generated SQL text which affects the query's execution.
+By setting this property to one of the supported string values shown below, you can provide a hint for generated SQL text which affects the query's execution.

 |QueryHint value | SQL Query Option and Hint |
 |---------|---------|